 Harris is the co-founder of the Naz Legacy Foundation, and organised the first youth Interfaith Iftar at Lambeth Palace, which brought together the Archbishop of Canterbury, Chief Rabbi, Mayor of London and over 100 youth leaders from each of London’s boroughs – representing all faiths and none.
-He is also a Board member of Mosaic, HRH The Prince of Wales’ mentoring charitable initiative, and a Trustee of the Natural History Museum.
-Harris founded the Patchwork Foundation in 2010, recognising the vital need of a vehicle by which to promote the political and democratic engagement of under-represented communities.
+He is also a Board member of Mosaic, HRH The Prince of Wales’ mentoring charitable initiative, Trustee of the Royal Parks and the vice-chair of the Natural History Museum.
+Harris founded the Patchwork Foundation in 2012, recognising the vital need of a vehicle by which to promote the political and democratic engagement of under-represented communities.

 Tim is a strategic communications specialist focusing on international relations and government affairs.
 He has spent much of the past decade living and working in the Middle East, most recently as Head of Communications for an Abu Dhabi organisation that delivers education, civic and philanthropic initiatives that further knowledge-based development in the UAE.
 He is currently based in London, from where he runs a boutique communications consultancy advising government entities, non-profits and corporates on their communications and public engagement strategies.
 He is a Governor at Honeywell Infant and Junior Schools in Wandsworth and holds responsibility for diversity and equality across